Linear Euler (2D)#

 Implementation#

 The Linear Euler 2D model is implemented as a type extension of the DGModel2D class.
-The LinearEuler2D_t class adds a parameter for the reference density \(\rho_0\) and overrides SetNumberOfVariables (to declare nvar = 5), SetMetadata, AdditionalInit, entropy_func, flux2d, and riemannflux2d.
-The sound speed is no longer a scalar attribute of the model — it lives in solution(:,:,:,5) and can be set independently per node when initializing the simulation.
+The LinearEuler2D_t class keeps a scalar rho0 attribute (used as the reference value that fills variable 6 in the built-in initial conditions) and overrides SetNumberOfVariables (to declare nvar = 6 with nstepped = 4, so the last two variables are static), SetMetadata, AdditionalInit, entropy_func, flux2d, and riemannflux2d.
+The sound speed lives in solution(:,:,:,5) and the background density in solution(:,:,:,6); both can be set independently per node when initializing the simulation.

 Riemann Solver#